kseniaadel/Documentation/README.md

 # KVK\_DataAccess

-**KVK\_DataAccess** is a Windows Forms-based desktop application that automates battery charging and discharging based on live electricity tariffs, short-term weather forecasts, and real-time sensor data received from an EWS (Energy Web Service) interface.
-It connects to various APIs and updates a SQL Server database to reflect current battery activity, enabling data analysis and informed decision-making.
+**KVK\_DataAccess** is a Windows Forms desktop application designed to control battery charging and discharging using real-time sensor input, electricity prices, and weather forecasts.
+The system integrates data from a SOAP-based EWS (Energy Web Service), Nord Pool electricity price API, and Open-Meteo weather API, updating a SQL Server database to reflect battery status and decision context.

-## 💡 Main Capabilities
+## 💡 Key Features

-* **Dynamic Electricity Pricing**: Pulls up-to-date electricity rates from the Nord Pool API and refreshes data every minute.
+* **Electricity Pricing Integration**: Periodically retrieves electricity prices from the Nord Pool API and uses them to determine cost-effective energy usage.
-* **Weather-Based Behavior Adjustment**: Integrates with the Open-Meteo API to obtain a 3-day forecast, which influences battery management decisions.
+* **Weather-Based Adjustments**: Queries Open-Meteo to get a 3-day weather forecast and adjusts battery logic depending on weather conditions.
-* **Sensor Data via EWS**: Interfaces with a SOAP-based EWS service to fetch real-time ISS (instantaneous sensor) readings and battery metrics.
+* **EWS Data Collection**: Communicates with a SOAP EWS service to obtain current sensor values (ISS) and battery level.
-* **Automated Battery Management**:
+* **Automated Decision Logic**:

-  * Charges when the battery level is low or when energy prices fall below a user-defined limit.
+  * Charges if battery is low or price is below a defined threshold.
-  * Discharges during high-tariff periods or prior to a scheduled return home.
+  * Discharges during peak hours or prior to a configured return time.
-  * Takes into account time of day (e.g., night or afternoon) and forecasted weather conditions.
+  * Adapts behavior based on time of day and forecasted weather.
-* **SQL Server Integration**: Logs current battery state and decision-making scenarios into the `BIP_Result` table used by the `Yellow_Team`.
+* **SQL Server Logging**: Updates the `BIP_Result` table with the current battery status and selected logic path for the `Yellow_Team`.
-* **Adjustable Parameters**: Allows users to configure the buying price threshold and expected home arrival time through the interface.
+* **User Inputs**: Parameters like `BUYING_PRICE` and `COMING_HOME_TIME` are configured through the application UI.

-## 🗌 Requirements
+## 📋 Prerequisites

-* **Operating System**: Windows 10 or newer
+* **Operating System**: Windows 10 or later
-* **.NET Framework**: 4.7.2 or later (or .NET Core 3.1+ if migrated)
+* **.NET Framework**: 4.7.2 or higher
-* **IDE**: Visual Studio 2019 or 2022 with Windows Forms workload installed
+* **IDE**: Visual Studio 2019 or 2022 with Windows Forms workload
-* **Database**: SQL Server 2016 or higher available on your network
+* **Database**: SQL Server 2016+ with accessible connection
-* **Network Connectivity**:
+* **Network Access**:

-  * Access to the EWS server (e.g., `172.16.16.60`)
+  * SOAP-based EWS server (e.g., `172.16.16.60`)
-  * Internet access for `api.open-meteo.com` and `dashboard.elering.ee`
+  * Internet access to `api.open-meteo.com` and `dashboard.elering.ee`

-## 🔧 Setup & Configuration
+## 🔧 Setup Instructions

 1. **Clone the Repository**